Deconstructing

 because frequently occurring “worthy victims” continually

-refuel the necessary “doctrinal motivation,
+refuel the necessary “doctrinal motivation, intellectual

-intellectual commitment, and patriotic gratification”
+commitment, and patriotic gratification” to sustain

-to sustain “imperial mobilization”
+“imperial mobilization” since “democracy

-since “democracy is inimical to imperial
+is inimical to imperial mobilization” as Zbigniew

-Brzezinski puts it, it is not beyond empire to create the
+Brzezinski puts it, it is not beyond empire to create the “worthy

-“worthy victims” itself using the bad guys as stooges:
+victims” itself using the bad guys as stooges:

 Quote